tap349/tap349.github.io/_posts/2017-06-04-elixir-testing.md

     # start GenServer and save its PID into child_pid

     Lain.APIMock
+    # use Lain.APIStub in Lain.FB.Label.Sync.sync_now() - mock is not
+    # stubbed in the tests as each test is run in a separate process
     |> Mox.stub_with(Lain.APIStub)
     # allow child process (GenServer process) to use expectations
     # and stubs defined for mock in parent process (test process)